alexmills-uk/aws-organisation/README.md

 * Configuration of Account and Organizational Units
 * Provisioning of new AWS Accounts
-* Management of the Organizational service control policies (TODO)
+* Configuration and Management of Cloudtrail
 * Configuration of the Tagging Policies (TODO)
 * Management of AWS Security Services AWS Config, SecurityHub and GuardDuty (TODO)
 * Configuration and delivery of Organizational level IAM Policies, Identity Permission Sets, RoleSets and Usersets.
 (TODO)